zachzeyuwang/tracing-vs-freehand/README.md

 }
 ```

-## Analysis Code
+## Code

+Before running any code, please run `conda env create -f environment.yml` and `conda activate tracer`.

 `utils/render_png_from_json.py` renders the drawings in png format from the raw JSON data.

+`registration/` stores the scripts used to register freehand drawings to the tracing density.

-More analysis code, including drawing registration, will be released once I finish tidying them up and writing documentation.
-If you need anything in particular, please feel free to reach out to me directly via email.
+If you need anything in particular, please feel free to reach out to me directly.

 ## Citation